mzywj2/Project-1---Group-4-Genome-Assembly/README.md

 `pip install --upgrade pip`

-For further detail about NanoPlot, refer to the NnaoPlot GitHub Repository: https://github.com/wdecoster/NanoPlot.git
+For further detail about NanoPlot, refer to the NanoPlot GitHub Repository: https://github.com/wdecoster/NanoPlot.git

 ### Minimap2
 Minimap can be installed using conda: